FaeInterestingWorld/.github/profile/README.md

 This initiative assumes that a Independent AGIs indistinguishable from humans are possible in the next few decades (5-20 years).
 Many of the ideas may not be feasible with current technology and scarcity levels.
 For example, societies without some degree of human 'exploitation' may not be possible until a high degree of physical and mental labor automation.

+This is a longshot, contributors should expect their efforts may be for nothing.

 ## Timeline

 Non-independent AGIs: